Alice Munro

 Munro's fiction is most often set in her native Huron County in southwestern Ontario.
 Her stories explore human complexities in a simple but meticulous prose style.
 Munro received the Man Booker International Prize in 2009 for her life's work.
 She was also a three-time winner of Canada's Governor General's Award for Fiction, and received the Writers' Trust of Canada's 1996 Marian Engel Award and the 2004 Rogers Writers' Trust Fiction Prize for Runaway.
 She stopped writing around 2013 and died at her home in 2024.

+Two months after Munro died, her daughter Andrea Skinner revealed that Munro's second husband, Gerald Fremlin, had sexually abused Skinner as a child starting in 1976.
+Munro learned of the abuse in 1992 and chose to stay with Fremlin.
+The news has led to some reevaluation of Munro's legacy.